AdobeDocs/commerce-webapi/src/pages/graphql/develop/functional-testing.md

 <InlineAlert variant="success" slots="text" />

 We recommend that you declare expected exceptions in the test method body, as declaring expected exceptions with annotations has been deprecated in PHPUnit 8.
-Existing tests that use annotations will have to be updated when Magento requires that version of PHPUnit or higher.
+Existing tests that use annotations will have to be updated when Adobe Commerce or Magento Open Source require that version of PHPUnit or higher.

 ### Exception messages in the body of a test